Pi4IoT/Single_Board_Computer/ESP8266/README.md

 Start with MQTT</br>
 1. Install the Mosquitto MQTT Broker on Raspberry Pi</br>
 2. Install MQTT Dashboard APP on your smartphone</br>
-3. Write a MicroPython program for the ESP8266 as subscriber
+3. Write a MicroPython program for the ESP8266 as subscriber</br>
+The expamle program: –> mqtt_ok.py
 </br></br>

 <a href="https://youtu.be/jyptg5rToMA" target="_blank">ESP8266 Part #8 – MQTT & Node-RED & MicroPython</a></br>